tiffanynn/CMPE181_Project/README.md

    c. **Pytesseract**: a Tesseract-OCR Engine to read image types and extract the information present in the image

-4. Installed pip, OpenCV, and Pytesseract
+3. Installed pip, OpenCV, and Pytesseract

 **Jennifer:**

 **Tiffany:**
 1. Set up the Github repository for the team
+2. Also downloaded reference materials and tools that Christine found
+3. Have been playing around with the sample code so far
+4. Planning to commit working code into the repository

 **Jia Cherng:**